KatieNewman/Diversity-of-Diction/README.md

 # In Conclusion

-Journalists had the widest vocaublary among the three creative writing medium, using over 300 words per text on average.
+Journalists had the widest vocaublary among the three creative writing mediums, using over 300 words per text on average.
+The top word used in all three areas was 'said.'